microsoft/dstoolkit-ml-ops-for-databricks/README.md

 2. create the file and provide the client ID secret in this file : **src/setup/vault/appsecret.txt**
 > Incase you are not able to create the file from the solution, you can directly go to the file explorer to create the file.

-> NOTE: DBSecret.txt will be created in the later section, please ignore it for now.
+> NOTE: DBToken.txt will be created in the later section, please ignore it for now.

 At the end of the secret files creation, the folder structure will like below: